Julie Ault: Publishing

 Recently, Ault has edited several books on arts and artists, with a specific focus on the New York City art scene of the 1980s and 1990s.
 Her most recent books include a monograph she edited on the work of Felix Gonzalez-Torres and a major publication on the art of Sister Corita, which received an extensive review on the group blog Design Observer.
 In 2013, the exhibitionTell It To My Heart: Collected by Julie Ault which included works from Ault's personal art collection opened at the Kunstmuseum Basel, Museum für Gegenwartskunst.
 Basel, Switzerland.
 Ault edited an accompanying catalogue published on the occasion of the exhibition with texts by Julie Ault, Marvin J. Taylor, Miguel Wandschneider, and Scott Cameron Weaver, the second volume of the catalogue was published in 2016.
 In 2018 a collection of her writing was published as In Parts: Writings by Julie Ault.

 Education and teaching activities

 Julie Ault earned a B.A. from Hunter College of the City University of New York in 1995, and a Ph.D. from the Malmö Art Academy of Lund University in 2011.

 She has taught at the École Supérieure d'Art Visuel in Geneva, UCLA, the Rhode Island School of Design, CalArts, the Bard Center for Curatorial Studies and Art in Contemporary Culture, Malmo Art Academy at Lund University, and the Cooper Union.
 In 2006–07 she taught at the Jutland Art Academy in Århus, Denmark by way of DIVA, the Danish International Visual Art Exchange Program.

 Personal life

 Ault married photographer Andres Serrano in December, 1980.
-They divorced at an unknown point; Serrano referenced Ault as his "first wife" in a 2012 interview where he mentioned his current wife Irina Movmyga.
+They separated in 1990 and divorced in 2005.
 Ault was born in Boston, MA.
 She currently lives and works in New York, NY and Joshua Tree, CA.